DepthVanish: Optimizing Adversarial Interval Structures for Stereo-Depth-Invisible Patches: Related Work

 \section{Related Work}

-\textbf{Stereo depth estimation.} Stereo-based depth estimation is a technique that infers scene depth from visual correspondences—captured as disparity maps—between pairs of stereo images in various applicable settings~\cite{kittisceneflow, yang2019drivingstereo, VirtualKITTI2, Middlebury21, RamirezTPSMS22Booster}.
-Traditional methods typically follow a multi-stage pipeline involving the computation of matching costs, cost aggregation, and optimization to predict and refine disparities~\cite{ScharsteinS02}.
+\textbf{Stereo depth estimation.} Stereo-based depth estimation is a technique that infers scene depth from visual correspondences, which captured as disparity maps, between pairs of stereo images in various applicable settings~\cite{kittisceneflow, yang2019drivingstereo, VirtualKITTI2, Middlebury21, RamirezTPSMS22Booster, kong2024patch}.
+Traditional methods typically follow a multi-stage pipeline involving the computation of matching costs, cost aggregation, and optimization to predict and refine disparities~\cite{ScharsteinS02, ChangC18PSMN, xu2020aanet, duggal2019deeppruner}.
 In contrast, recent advances have incorporated deep neural networks~\cite{Tosi2025}, enabling end-to-end learning of feature representations for correspondence matching and direct prediction of disparity and/or depth.
-In particular, CNN-based methods~\cite{ChangC18PSMN, Guo_2019_CVPR, yang2019hierarchical, ZhangPYT19GANet, MaoLLDWKL21UASNet, ShenDSRZZ22PCW-Net} typically build 3D cost volumes from shared-weight feature encoders, while attention-based models~\cite{LiLDDCTU21, GuoLYWTUYL22, SuJ22ChiTrans, KaraevRGNV023DynamicStereo} employ vision transformers to model global correspondences and disambiguate difficult regions.
+In particular, CNN-based methods~\cite{ChangC18PSMN, Guo_2019_CVPR, yang2019hierarchical, ZhangPYT19GANet, MaoLLDWKL21UASNet, ShenDSRZZ22PCW-Net} typically build 3D cost volumes from shared-weight feature encoders, attention-based models~\cite{LiLDDCTU21, GuoLYWTUYL22, SuJ22ChiTrans, KaraevRGNV023DynamicStereo} employ vision transformers to model global correspondences and disambiguate difficult regions, and iterative refinement methods~\cite{lipson2021raft, li2023crestereo, xu2023igev} apply a recurrent update operator to progressively converge on the final disparity, avoiding the memory-intensive 3D cost volumes.
 Compared to monocular methods~\cite{depthanything2024, DepthAnythingV22024}, stereo offers improved robustness by leveraging geometric constraints from dual viewpoints, but still faces challenges in low-texture and repetitive areas~\cite{zhao2024depthaware, DBLP:journals/displays/LuSYD21}.